open-keychain/open-keychain/OpenKeychain/src/main/res/raw-nb/help_changelog.md

 [//]: # (NOTE: Please put every sentence in its own line, Transifex puts every line in its own translation field!)

+## 4.7

+  * Improved import from clipboard
+  * New key creation wizard for Security Tokens
+  * Removed password cache "time to live" setting

 ## 4.6

-  * Import your keys using our new Secure Wifi Transfer mechanism
+  * Import your keys using our new Secure Wi-Fi Transfer mechanism

 ## 4.5

-  * Detailed description for security problems
+  * Detailed description of security problems
-  * Display keyserver status per key
+  * Vis nøkkelstatus per nøkkel
-  * Support for EdDSA
+  * Støtte for EdDSA
-  * Fix pgp.mit.edu (new certificate)
+  * Fiks for pgp.mit.edu (nytt sertifikat)

 ## 4.4

   * New key status displays detailed information why a key is considered insecure or defective

 ## 4.3

   * Bedre støtte for store nøkler
   * Fix import of Gpg4win files with broken encodings